lylink-y/.github/CONTRIBUTING.md

 Of course, code contributions are welcome too.

+## Coding Guidelines

+Contributors should generally aim to write code that is clear, consistent, maintainable, and appropriate to the project.
+In particular:

+* Prefer clarity and readability over cleverness.
+* Follow the conventions and idioms of the language being used.
+* Keep changes focused and avoid unnecessary modifications.
+* Use meaningful identifiers for variables, functions, classes, and other code elements.
+* Document code when its purpose or behavior is not readily apparent.
+When in doubt, document.
+* Consider error handling, edge cases, and potential security implications where appropriate.

+Individual projects may adopt their own coding style and conventions.
+The project's Keeper may, for instance, choose an established style guide, such as the Google Style Guides, or define additional conventions appropriate to the project.
+Contributors should follow the style and conventions adopted by the project.

 ## Suggesting projects

 Have an idea for a project?
 We'd love to hear it.